Review and Termination of Approval of Foster Carers

 5. After the Fostering Panel

-A copy of the Review Form and a record of the outcome of the review will be retained on the foster carer's case record.
+A copy of the Review Form and a record of the outcome of the review will be sent to the foster carer and retained on the foster carer's case record.

 6. Representations/Review Procedure